treefishuk/treefishuk.github.io/_drafts/Acronym-Top-Trumps.md

 title: Acronym Top Trumps For .NET Developers
 ---

-After spending a few years coding in the .NET space you will invariably collect enough acronyms to fill a can of Alphabet soup.
+After spending a few years coding in the .NET space you will invariably collect enough acronyms to fill a can of Alphabet soup!
 Some play nice together, however at times you have to choose one acronym based methodology over another.

 This article will break down the most common acronyms, and rank them in terms of:
  - Usefullness (is it super valuable to know, or can you live without it)
  - Simplicity (how easy is it to explain it to somone who is new at coding)
  - Co-operation (how well does it play with the other acronyms)